 Professor: Erik Winfree

-This page is under development for Winter/Spring 2014.
-The previous incarnation was Winter/Spring 2013.
+This page is archival for Winter 2021.
+The previous incarnation was Winter 2019.

 Description from the course catalog:

 BE/CS/CNS/Bi 191 ab.
 Biomolecular Computation.
 9 units (3-0-6) second